southalc/podman/README.md

 Podman enables running standard docker containers without the usual docker daemon.
 This has some benefits from a security perspective, with the key point of enabling containers to run as an unprivileged user.
-Podman also has the concept of a 'pod', which is a shared namespace where multiple containers can be deployed and communicate with each other over the loopback address of 127.0.0.1
+Podman also has the concept of a 'pod', which is a shared namespace where multiple containers can be deployed and communicate with each other over the loopback address of '127.0.0.1'.
+Be aware when running rootless containers that published ports are not automatically added to the host firewall.
+Use another module [firewalld](https://forge.puppet.com/modules/puppet/firewalld) to open ports on the host to external connections and the inbound traffic will reach the rootless container.

 The defined types 'pod', 'image', 'volume', and 'container' are essentially wrappers around the respective podman "create" commands (`podman <type> create`).
 The defined types support all flags for the command, but require them to be expressed using the long form (`--env` instead of `-e`).
-Flags that don't have values should set the value to an empty string.
+Flags that are used without values should set the value to an empty string.
 Flags that may be used more than once should be expressed as an array.
 The Jenkins example configuration below demonstrates some of this in the `flags` and `service_flags` hashes.

 ## Setup